Simangaliso24/Pine-City-Zoo/README.md

-# PineCity Zoo 🦁🐘🐒
+# Pine City Zoo 🦁🐘🐒

-The **PineCity Zoo** project was developed during the **FNB Academy program**.
-It is a zoo management system designed to help manage animals, enclosures, and visitors while providing an interactive experience.
+The **Pine City Zoo** Project was developed as part of the **FNB Academy** Program.
+It is a comprehensive zoo management system designed to streamline the management of animals, enclosures, and visitors, while also providing an interactive user experience.

 ## ✨ Features
 - 🐾 Manage animal records (species, age, habitat)